Understanding Data Sources

 1. Data Source Editors

-2. Select a Data Source on an Element Editor
+2. Select a Data Source: Element or Dataset/User Map Editor > Data tab

 - Select a Data Collection Trigger that fetches the data.
 Those are used to control when content should be updated.